dtch1997/orchestrate/README.md

 - Command-line interface for batch processing
 - Enhanced result history with full prompt storage and inspection
 - Support for input/output specifications between workflow steps
+- **NEW: Composer feature to automatically generate workflows using an LLM**

 ## Installation